lakejs/lake/README.md

 ---

-Lake is a browser-based rich text editor designed for creating content like blogs, comments, and emails.
-It strikes a balance between being feature-rich and lightweight, offering an easy-to-use programming interface for further extension.
+Lake is a browser-based rich text editor designed for creating content such as blogs, comments, and emails.
+It tries to keep a balance between being feature-rich and lightweight, offering an easy-to-use programming interface for further extension.

 [Examples](https://lakejs.org/examples/) · [Getting started](https://lakejs.org/guide/getting-started) · [Reference](https://lakejs.org/reference/)